Common crimes

 You don’t have to be reacting to an attack that’s already taken place – you can use force to prevent an attack that has been threatened and you believe is about to happen.
 In other words, you can use pre-emptive force.

-Just because you’re angry or wanting revenge at the time doesn’t necessarily mean you aren’t acting out of fear of a potential assault, and therefore you may still be able to claim self-defence.
+Just because you’re angry or wanting revenge at the time doesn’t necessarily mean you aren’t acting out of fear of a potential assault, and so you may still be able to claim self-defence.

 What does “reasonable” force mean when arguing self-defence?